 Program referrals to families can temporarily reduce the cost of living.
 Such referrals include the Home Improvement Programs, food banks, job training, scholarship programs, medical, youth and senior programs.
-Strengthening families, supporting single parent families, female head of households, and keeping costs down will reduce household poverty in the City.
+Strengthening families economically, supporting single parent families, female head of households, and lowering the cost of living will reduce household poverty in the City.